Mokashaa2000/Credit-Card-Market-Segmentation-Project/README.md

 credit cards company just hired a data scientist to help them construct customers segments in order to customize, personalize ads and offers and understand their customers better.

-And in this repository i'll help solving this case study.
+And in this repository i'll help solving this case study by building Hierarchical Clustering model.

 ### Dataset Information